-10 years ago the average car buyer visited 5 dealers on the path to purchase.
-By 2017 this had dropped to just 2.3 visits with 40+% visiting just one dealer.
+15 years years ago, the average car buyer visited 5 dealers on the path to purchase, but by 2019, this had dropped to just 2.3 visits with 40+% visiting just one dealer.

-Buyers today are time poor and don’t go from dealer to dealer to do their research.
-Just as when they’re booking a holiday or buying a new TV, the majority of their research online and the dealership website, rather than the sales yard, is now the key asset for generating leads.
+Buyers today are time-poor and no longer physically go from dealer to dealer to do their research.
+Just as when they’re booking a holiday or buying a new TV, the majority of car buyers are doing their research online, and the dealership website, rather than the sales yard, is now the key asset for generating leads.

-As you can see from the above the dealer website contributes to 77% of leads on new vehicles and 22% of used leads.
+As you can see from the table above, the dealer website contributes 77% of leads on new vehicles and 22% of used leads.

-The quicker the lead is responded to the higher likelihood of a conversion.
+The quicker you can respond, the higher the likelihood of a conversion.
+But why is that?

-- Auto response email that goes to all leads as soon as a lead is submitted.
+- Auto response email that goes to all leads as soon as the lead is submitted.
 Include a link back to your stock.

-- Phone call to prospect within first 10 minutes followed up by an email
+- A phone call to the prospect within 10 minutes of their enquiry.

 - Phone call again later in the day.